The Best Ways to Learn Web Design: A Simple Guide

 Path 1: Academic Schooling

-Across the globe many universities and colleges offer a web design degree with a carefully placed curriculum.
-The study is mostly linear, from studying the history of the web, basics of HTML and CSS, naming conventions, the use of Adobe Photoshop for mockups, down to heavy UX and UI theories.
+Across the globe, many universities and colleges offer a web design degree with a carefully designed curriculum.
+The study is mostly linear, covering the history of the web, basics of HTML and CSS, naming conventions, the use of Adobe Photoshop for mockups, and in-depth UX and UI theories.

 Structure & Job Security

-Web designers who have gone through years of schooling, arguably, have a stronger foundation which involves the topics of ethics, philosophy and theories surrounding web design.
-Since web design is not merely the placement of elements to make them look good, but knowing where to place things for the users’ ease of use.
+Web designers who have gone through years of schooling often have a stronger foundation, which includes topics on ethics, philosophy, and theories surrounding web design.
+Web design is not just about placing elements to look good but knowing where to place things for the user’s ease of use.

-Another advantage is that with the current setup of every single industry, huge companies pay more attention to applicants who have degrees and, to the extreme, shuns those who don’t have any even though they have the skill.
-In this case, a degree is extremely important.
-And I should just add it here that a college is a place where you can build a huge network of people that will prove helpful in the future.
+Another advantage is that in the current setup of many industries, large companies pay more attention to applicants with degrees and often overlook those who don’t have one, even if they have the skills.
+In this case, having a degree is extremely important.
+Additionally, college is a place where you can build a huge network of people that will prove helpful in the future.

 … But It’s Slower & The Curriculum Sluggish

-The downside to this story is that in order to get a degree it will take two to four years of schooling.
-Another downside is, with the rate at which technology changes, practices taught in schools tend to be a bit outdated.
-And many schools still offer unrelated subjects like writing, philosophy, ethics, and the likes — subjects that would not really help with building a website.
+The downside is that obtaining a degree takes two to four years of schooling.
+Another drawback is that with the fast pace of technological change, practices taught in schools tend to be a bit outdated.
+Many schools also still include unrelated subjects like writing, philosophy, and ethics—subjects that may not be directly helpful for building a website.

 Path 2: Online Schools and Courses

-The beauty of the online world is that it is now filled with online schools and courses, both free and paid ones that everyone can access anytime.
+The beauty of the online world is that it is now filled with online schools and courses, both free and paid, that everyone can access anytime.
 This includes web design courses that teach people how to build websites from the ground up.

 Compact Lessons & More Affordable

-Online schools like Code School, Codecademy, and tutorial sites featuring lessons by experts who have years of experience.
-These tutorials and courses are usually a condensed version of what these experts have learned throughout the years.
-With that, these courses and tutorials will most likely only take a few weeks to a couple of months to complete.
-Not years, but merely months at most.
+Online schools like Code School, Codecademy, and tutorial sites feature lessons by experts with years of experience.
+These tutorials and courses are usually a condensed version of what these experts have learned over the years.
+These courses and tutorials typically take a few weeks to a couple of months to complete, not years.

 … But It’s Less Thorough & Less Accepted

-Rather than the whole course one would expect from a full 16-week course, you get the condensed summarized version spanning 16 hours, which leans more towards practical use, less on theories.
-This poses the problem of subjecting learners to less than the full picture, for use in the real world.
+Rather than the comprehensive content one would expect from a full 16-week course, you get a condensed version spanning 16 hours, which leans more towards practical use and less on theories.
+This poses the problem of giving learners less than the full picture for real-world application.

-Nonetheless, the kicker here is that big companies shy away from self-taught web designers.
-Granted there are some companies that value talent over certification, which is good news for freelancers, but in many industries that may have use of web designers, this is a social stigma that has yet to be resolved.
+Nonetheless, the downside is that big companies shy away from self-taught web designers.
+While some companies value talent over certification, which is good news for freelancers, many industries that may use web designers still hold this social stigma.

 Path 3: Tinkering & Experimenting

 Self-taught web designers who started learning due to their curiosity are probably the most passionate people of the bunch.
 They have the desire to learn how and why websites work, which makes them natural problem solvers.
-Most tinkerers prefer breaking things to pieces and studying each part rather than read an entire manual or watch a video.
+Most tinkerers prefer breaking things into pieces and studying each part rather than reading an entire manual or watching a video.

 Driven By Passion & Problems

 Tinkerers mostly rely on their analytic mind instead of looking for help, exactly the type of people that web startups are looking for.
-On that scene they won’t have trouble looking for work.
 In this rapidly changing industry, people who can learn and adapt fast are indispensable.

 … But They Have Different Priorities